AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ***Multiattack.*** Atsuki makes two Moonflare Blade attacks.
 :
-***Moonflare Blade.*** *Melee Weapon Attack:* +8 to hit, reach 5 ft., one target. *Hit:* 8 (1d8 + 3) Force damage. **Cross.** If Atsuki hits with this attack, she can move to the opposite side of the creature hit without expending movement and without provoking Opportunity Attacks.
+***Moonflare Blade.*** *Melee Attack Roll:* +8, reach 5 ft. *Hit:* 8 (1d8 + 3) Force damage. **Cross.** If Atsuki hits with this attack, she can move to the opposite side of the creature hit without expending movement and without provoking Opportunity Attacks.
 This feature can be used only once on their turn.
 :
 ***Psionic Repositioning.*** Atsuki telekinetically moves a Large or smaller object (or willing ally) within 30 feet of them up to 30 feet to an unoccupied space it can see.
 They can also move an unsecured Tiny object or an unsecured simple or martial weapon to or from their hand. ☐